Application deadline: Nov 1st, 2019

 Duration: 3 years (potentially extensible of 6 months to 1 year).

-Candidate: strong background in biophysics/biology required (ENS, Polytechnique, ESPCI, Mines, EPFL, ETH or equivalent), highly motivated to work between the two teams.
-Both are international teams with english and french as working languages.
+Candidate: strong background in biophysics required, highly motivated to work between the two teams.
+Both are international teams with english as the main working language.